Understanding the Consequences and Legalities of Premature Birth

 • Aggressively pursuing maximum compensation through a trial

-If your child has suffered complications following a premature birth due to hospital negligence, you have rights.
+If your child has suffered complications following a premature birth due to hospital negligence in Philadelphia, you have rights.
 Contact Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C. today.
 For life’s toughest trials, you can count on our experienced trial attorneys.
 Our firm has been recognized by respected organizations, such as Super Lawyers and Best Lawyers in America.
 We also hold Martindale-Hubbell’s highest AV Preeminent rating for our commitment to excellence.

 Contact us today for a free case review with an experienced and highly qualified Pennsylvania medical negligence attorney.